SALE

 • The owner's contact details: name, address, email and phone number.

-• If the property is owned by a company you'll need the names and contact info for all partners, officers and/or directors.
+• If a company owns the property you'll need the names and contact info for all partners, officers and/or directors.

-• The contact info for both the property agent and the responsible party for the vacation tental who must be reachable 24/7.
+• The contact info for both the property agent and the responsible party for the vacation rental who must be reachable 24/7.

 • Details on parking - how many spots you've got for the STR, including legal off-street and on-street parking spots right next to your place.